 Most people think that Hyde Park is full of what’s called missing middle housing or middle income housing.
 This may have been true at one time, but that’s no longer the case.
 According to information obtained from the Travis County Central Appraisal District there are only 9 triplexes and 7 fourplexes that remain in Hyde Park.
 That means there’s only 16 total of this type of housing left in all of Hyde Park and Hyde Park has approximately 1700 parcels.
+Out of all of the triplexes and fourplexes, not one of them was built in Hyde Park after the NCCD overlays were put in place.
 These housing types look like single family housing on the outside, but are a more affordable housing type because there are multiple units within the house.
 The cost of land is the most expensive part of housing in central Austin and that cost can be split between multiple units with this type of housing.

 What happened to all of the missing middle housing that used to be in Hyde Park?